Posts tagged grief

 How did that go for you?
 If you wanted to share your artwork or thoughts, feel free to email me at linda@deciphercounselling.com.

-Save this art therapy prompt and come back to it for another day.
-If you know someone who may like this, share this prompt with them!
+Save this art therapy prompt and know you don’t have to complete this and take parts of the prompt if it lands well for you.
+If you know someone who may need this, sharing is caring :)

-Thanks so much for being here and trying something new!
+Thanks so much for being here.

 You are Not an Imposter.
 You're just Dealing with Grief.